muftring/iu-netsci/topics/information-diffusion.md

 Different dynamic scenarios:
 1. something spreads from one node to another (one copy)
-2. something spreads to all neighbors ()
+2. something spreads to all neighbors (broadcast)
-3. something spreads only when there are multiple exerting forces
+3. something spreads only when there are multiple exerting forces (threshold)

 which is true? which is the best to describe social spreading? we don't know based on studies examined so far.